Calm, Capable, Confident

 However, for others, just the idea of driving can evoke dread, stress, and even panic.

-Whether you’re prone to catastrophizing or your fear comes from just the thought of being
+Whether you’re prone to catastrophising or your fear comes from just the thought of being

 behind the wheel, the feelings associated with driving are real and can significantly impact